Anohni - 4 Degrees

 The important thing for me was it had to almost have like a fanfare quality to

-and so I was like programming these chord progressions where
+And so I was like programming these chord progressions where

-some of the notes are so close together that the way they interact with each other brings
+some of the notes are so close together that the way they interact with each other brings another layer of emotion into.

-a hundred people playing here and this is some huge thing I like that confusion
+A hundred people playing here, and this is some huge thing.
+I like that confusion.

-yeah that's a great great little synth called syn plant The interface is like a combination of like a plant and a bunch of DNA strands.
+The interface is like a combination of like a plant and a bunch of DNA strands.

-It's not that impressive to look at, but I always wanted to use synths and sounds that I knew I wasn't hearing in dance music.
+Basically like you can grow a sound out of one seed that you plant.
+It's not that impressive to look at, but I always wanted to use synths and sounds that I knew I wasn't hearing in dance music

-That feels unfamiliar to me in a good way.
+that feels unfamiliar to me in a good way.

 What did you think of Ross's instrumental when you first heard it?
+I was very, very into it.
+Very, very compelled by it.

 And it was the kind of music I was listening to.

 The music I was doing, working with all these other orchestral arrangers.
+I was doing symphonic shows.

-I did the symphony show at Radio City, Teatro Royale in Madrid, at the Royal Opera House in London.
+I did the symphony show at Radio City, Teatro Royal in Madrid, at the Royal Opera House in London.
+I mean the shows were really elevated and they were beautiful.

-So it was so refreshing to get into electronic beats in a way that hadn't for a long time
+But within two or three years I felt like I'd sort of done it.
+So it was so refreshing to get into electronic beats in a way that I hadn't for a long time.

-everything came into focus for the album and the project when i heard ross's demos and they were so ballistic and so seductive
+Everything came into focus for the album and the project when I heard Ross's demos and they were so ballistic and so seductive.

-it took me out of the role of primary songwriter and put me more into the the one who devised the message that would be embedded in the song
+It took me out of the role of primary songwriter and put me more into

 And everything that I'd been thinking about for the last several years just